 The certified child life specialists at UC San Diego Health care for:

-- Children of patients who have been hospitalized, are undergoing surgery, or are receiving palliative care
+- Children of patients who are hospitalized or who are receiving palliative care

 Services for Patients and Families